NoelDeMartin/soukai-solid/README.md

 ```

 > **Warning**
-> Keep in mind that disabling this may break some relationships' initialization, when they rely on foreign ids existing.
+> Keep in mind that disabling this may break some relationships' initialization, when they rely on foreign keys existing.
 If you're disabling this and you're using such relationships, make sure to always provide an url when you're creating models.

 ### Relations